Sarah Lewis (professor): Career and research

-Lewis is the co-editor of an anthology on the work of Carrie Mae Weems (MIT Press), which received the 2021 Photography Network Book Prize, and her upcoming book, How Race Changed Sight in America, will be published by Harvard University Press in 2024.
-She is author of the Los Angeles Times bestseller, The Rise: Creativity, the Gift of Failure, and the Search for Mastery (Simon & Schuster), a layered, story-driven investigation of how innovation, discovery, and the creative process are all spurred on by advantages gleaned from improbable foundations.
+Lewis's latest publication,The Unseen Truth: When Race Changed Sight in America, was published by Harvard University Press in 2024, and was named a finalist for the Anisfield-Wolf Book Award.
+She is the co-editor of an anthology on the work of Carrie Mae Weems (MIT Press), which received the 2021 Photography Network Book Prize, and the author of the Los Angeles Times bestseller, The Rise: Creativity, the Gift of Failure, and the Search for Mastery (Simon & Schuster), a layered, story-driven investigation of how innovation, discovery, and the creative process are all spurred on by advantages gleaned from improbable foundations.
 Called “lyrical and engaging” and “strikingly original” by The New York Times, The Rise has been translated into 7 languages to date.

 Her essays on race, contemporary art and culture have been published in many journals as well as the New York Times, the New Yorker, Artforum, Art in America and in publications for the Smithsonian, the Museum of Modern Art, and Rizzoli.

 Vision & Justice

-Lewis is the founder of Vision & Justice, based on the topic of her core curriculum at Harvard, which "wrestles with the question of how the foundational right of representation in a democracy, the right to be recognized justly, has historically and is still urgently tied to the work of visual representation in the public realm."
+Lewis is the founder of Vision & Justice, a program at Harvard University that leads research and curricula investigating the role of art and representation in American democracy and justice.

-Lewis was the guest editor for Aperture’s Summer 2016 “Vision & Justice” issue, which focuses on the role of photography in the African American experience.
+Lewis was the guest editor for Apertures Summer 2016 "Vision & Justice" issue, which focused on the role of photography in the African American experience.
 This issue received the 2017 Infinity Award for Critical Writing and Research from the International Center of Photography, and launched Vision & Justice.

 She organized the Vision & Justice Convening in 2019, a two-day event that considered the role of the arts in understanding the nexus of art, race, and justice.
 The program was hosted by the Radcliffe Institute for Advanced Study and featured a range of dynamic speakers and events.

 In 2021, Frieze New York paid tribute to Lewis and Vision & Justice, with over 50 galleries and institutions offering digital events, artworks, institutional contributions, and screenings that responded to the question: 'How are the arts responsible for disrupting, complicating, or shifting narratives of visual representation in the public realm?'